xdividr/dreamcloud-docs/styleguide.rst

 Typos must always be corrected, obviously.
 Spell checker is never 100% accurate, so reading through every article is imperative.
-This greatly helps us find grammar mistakes (a biggie is correcting subject/verb agreement), fixing missing or incorrect punctuation, and correcting those common gotchas (such as "there/their", "form/from", "then/than", and so on).
+This greatly helps you find grammar mistakes (a biggie is correcting subject/verb agreement), fixing missing or incorrect punctuation, and correcting those common gotchas (such as "there/their", "form/from", "then/than", and so on).
 It also helps in fixing sentence fragments and